benji2512/flutter_app_learning/benthedev_calculator/README.md

 A calculator with the sole purpose of practising using Flutter

-## Getting Started
+## Wanna do it too

-This was built following this [tutorial](https://www.geeksforgeeks.org/simple-calculator-app-using-flutter/) by the wizards over at [GeeksForGeeks](https://www.geeksforgeeks.org/)
+This was built following this [tutorial](https://www.flutterclutter.dev/flutter/tutorials/calculator-app/2020/1093/) by the wizards over at [Flutter Clutter](https://www.flutterclutter.dev/) with some edits to make the functions work and reliably size the app for various screen sizes

+### ToDO
+- [ ] - Make a suit of tests to practise native testing